Crown-Commercial-Service/crown-marketplace/README.md

 #### Cognito

 * `COGNITO_USER_POOL_SITE`
+  * Obtained from "App integration > Domain name" of the AWS Cognito User Pool
-  * If this is not set in development, both Cognito & DfE Signin are configured to use OmniAuth test mode.
+  * Leave this blank in development to configure both Cognito & DfE Signin to use OmniAuth test mode.
 * `COGNITO_USER_POOL_ID`
+  * Obtained from the "General settings" of the AWS Cognito User Pool
 * `COGNITO_CLIENT_ID`
+  * Obtained from the "General settings > App clients" of the AWS Cognito User Pool
 * `COGNITO_CLIENT_SECRET`
+  * Obtained from the "General settings > App clients" of the AWS Cognito User Pool
 * `COGNITO_AWS_REGION`
+  * The AWS region the Cognito User Pool was created in

 #### DfE Signin